joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/22/us/folotoy-ai-bear-suspended-explicit-advice.html

 **Abortion Is Once Again Illegal in North Dakota**\
-`On Friday, a state Supreme Court ruling reinstated a near-total abortion ban, making North Dakota the 13th state to do so.`\
+`On Friday, a state Supreme Court ruling reinstated a near-total abortion ban, reversing a judge’s earlier decision.`\
 https://nytimes.com/2025/11/22/us/politics/abortion-illegal-north-dakota.html

 **The Las Vegas GP trophy took a local designer, a blowtorch, and desert soul to get right**\